nikitavoloboev/data/focusing/rules.md

 ## Releasing workflows with OneUpdater
 - Don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version.

+## Interviews
+- When preparing for interviews, code up solutions myself instead of looking at solutions.
+Be able to express solution in my own words.

 ## SnippetsLab
 - Lowercase and prefix all snippets.
 Notes can be uppercased.
 - Upload all non personal snippets as Gists.